Certificate Transparency: Log sharding

 Due to the large quantities of certificates issued with the Web PKI, certificate transparency logs can grow to contain many certificates.
 This large quantity of certificates can cause strain on logs.
-Temporal sharding is a method to reduce the strain on logs by sharding a log into multiple logs, and having each shard only accept precertificates/certificates with an expiration date in a particular time period (usually a calendar year).
+Temporal sharding is a method to reduce the strain on logs by sharding a log into multiple logs, and having each shard only accept precertificates and certificates with an expiration date in a particular time period (usually a calendar year).
 Cloudflare's Nimbus series of logs was the first to use temporal sharding.

 Background

 Advantages

 One of the problems with digital certificate management is that fraudulent certificates take a long time to be spotted, reported and revoked.
 An issued certificate not logged using Certificate Transparency may never be spotted at all.
-Certificate Transparency makes it possible for the domain owner (and anyone interested) to get in knowledge of any certificate issued for a domain.
+The main advantage with Certificate Transparency is the ability for cyber security teams to defend companies and organisations by monitoring for suspicious domains registering certificates.
+The new certificates for these suspicious domains may have similar names to other legitimate domains and are designed to be used to support malicious activities such as phishing attacks.
+Certificate Transparency puts cyber security teams in control and enables them to issue domain take down orders for suspicious domains and allows them to apply cyber security controls on web proxies and email gateways for immediate protection.

+Side Effects

+Domain names that are used on internal networks and have certificates issued by certificate authorities become publicly searchable as their certificates are added to CT logs.

 Certificate Transparency logs

 Certificate Transparency depends on verifiable Certificate Transparency logs.
 A log appends new certificates to an ever-growing Merkle hash tree.
 To be seen as behaving correctly, a log must: